Working Papers

 Reject and Resubmit at the Economic Journal

-Intergenerational Transmission of Financial Distress; The Role of Nature versus Nurture (with Marieke Bos, Erik Plug, Kasper Roszbach and Paula Roth).
+The Intergenerational Transmission of Financial Distress: The Role of Nature and Nurture (with Marieke Bos, Erik Plug, Kasper Roszbach and Paula Roth)

 Work-in-Progress